Seneca Lake (New York)

 Seneca Lake is a Finger Lake in central New York state.
-Spanning four counties - Schuyler, Seneca, Yates, and Ontario - it is the largest of the eleven lake glacial chain, and the deepest glacial lake entirely within the state.
+Spanning four counties—Schuyler, Seneca, Yates, and Ontario—it is the largest of the eleven lake glacial chain, and the deepest glacial lake entirely within the state.

 Seneca Lake is 38 mi long, has a surface area of 66.9 mi2, a maximum depth of over 618 ft, and holds the most water of all the Finger Lakes (estimated at 3.81 mi3, roughly half that of the entire chain).

-Seneca is promoted as the lake trout capital of the world, and is host of the National Lake Trout Derby.
-Because of its depth and relative ease of access, the US Navy uses the lake to perform test and evaluation of equipment ranging from single element transducers to complex sonar arrays and systems.
+Seneca is celebrated as the lake trout capital of the world and hosts the National Lake Trout Derby.
+Its significant depth and accessibility enable the US Navy to conduct testing and evaluation of range on equipment such as sonar.

 The lake takes its name from the Seneca people, who inhabited the land until driven off it by westward colonial expansion.
 At the north end is the city of Geneva, home of Hobart and William Smith Colleges and the New York State Agricultural Experiment Station, a division of Cornell University.
 At the south end of the lake is the village of Watkins Glen, famed for auto racing (hosting Watkins Glen International racetrack) and waterfalls.

-Seneca Lake's unique macroclimate makes it home to over 50 wineries, many of them farm wineries, and is the location of the Seneca Lake AVA and the Seneca Lake wine trail.
+Seneca Lake's macroclimate makes it home to over 50 wineries, many of them farm wineries, and is the location of the Seneca Lake AVA and the Seneca Lake wine trail.

 Description

 At 38 mi long, it is the second longest of the Finger Lakes and has the largest volume, estimated at 3.81 mi3, roughly half of the water in all the Finger Lakes.
 It has an average depth of 291 ft, a maximum depth of 618 ft, and a surface area of 66.9 mi2.

-For comparison, Scotland's famous Loch Ness is 22.5 mi long, 1.7 mi wide, has a surface area of 21.8 mi2, an average depth of 433 ft, a maximum depth of 744.6 ft, and total volume of 1.8 mi3 of water.

 Seneca's two main inlets are Catharine Creek at the southern end and the Keuka Lake Outlet.
 Seneca Lake drains into the Seneca River/ Cayuga-Seneca Canal, which joins Seneca and Cayuga Lakes at their northern ends.

 It is fed by underground springs and replenished at a rate of 328000 usgal per minute.
 These springs keep the water moving in a circular motion, giving it little chance to freeze over.
-Because of Seneca Lake's great depth temperature near the bottom remains remain a near-constant 39 °F.
+Because of Seneca Lake's great depth temperature near the bottom remains a near-constant 39 °F.